Branford Thermostat Services

 - HVAC system constantly cycles.
 Your thermostat should never turn your furnace or air conditioner on and off in rapid succession.
 This frequent starting and stopping, known as short cycling, strains your equipment and wastes energy.

-- Total loss of power or blank screen.
+- Total power loss or blank screen.
 If your digital thermostat screen suddenly goes blank or fails to respond, it might indicate a wiring issue, a tripped breaker, or simply dead batteries.
 If new batteries or resetting the breaker do not fix it, we need to inspect the wiring.

 - Programs fail to hold.
 If you program a set schedule but your thermostat reverts to a default setting or ignores the schedule altogether, you may be dealing with an internal electronic failure.

-- System does not respond to changes.
+- The system does not respond to changes.
 There is likely a communication breakdown between your thermostat and your HVAC equipment if your heating or cooling systems fail to react when you manually adjust the temperature.

 - Visible damage.
 Older mechanical thermostats with visible rust, cracks, or discoloration are likely past their prime and should be replaced.